Validation Rules

 ConstraintDescription

-One non-conditional rule per columnA column can have at most one non-conditional rule.
+One validation rule per columnA column can have at most one validation rule (without an if clause).

-No mixing rule typesA column cannot have both conditional and non-conditional rules.
+No mixing rule typesA column cannot have both validation rules and conditional rules.

 Single if constraintConditional rules must have exactly one constraint in the if clause.